Throttle Quadrant Rebuild - Parking Brake Mechanism Replacement, Improvement, and Operation

 More Ways To Skin A Cat - Full Mechanical or Part-Mechanical

-(1) Mechanical Method: This has been described above.
+(1) Mechanical Method: This has been described above and requires minimal software.

 (2) Part-mechanical/Software Controlled: This involves using the USER section in the configuration menu within ProSim-AR.

-A Phidgets 0/0/8 relay card is connected to ProSim-AR and the the USER interface located in the configuration/switches menu of ProSim737 is programmed to read the movement for the toe brakes.
-In this example USER 1 has been selected.
-This process removes the need to install a micro-switch or button to the toe brakes.
+A Phidgets 0/0/8 relay card is connected to ProSim-AR and the the USER interface section in the ProSim737 is used to register the movement of the toe brakes.
+Using a Phidget card removes the need to install a micro-switch or button to the toe brakes.

+The USER interface section can be found in the ProSim737 configuration menu.
+As an example, USER 1 will be used.
 Each USER IN has a corresponding USER OUT and this is located in GATES.
 Opening Configuration/Gates, the same USER number is found (USER 1).
-In the tab beside USER 1 the output from the Phidgets 0/8/8 card is entered.
-Therefore, whenever USER 1 is triggered, there will be a corresponding output.
+In the tab beside USER 1 the output from the Phidgets 0/0/8 card is entered.
+Therefore, whenever USER 1 is triggered, there will be a corresponding output from the Phidget card.

 The actuator will be engaged (circuit closed) only if the micro-switch (located on the vertical rod mentioned earlier) connection is severed (parking brake lever is in the raised position closing the circuit).